 - When you register for your class, pay special attention to the number of courses you are carrying.
 If your AMP class is dropped because you have too many classes, you will still be charged for your lessons, but you will not receive credit.

-Students are expected to attend the twelve (12) lessons offered per semester and are required to attend at least eleven (11) of them.
+Students are expected to attend, either in person or remotely, the twelve (12) lessons offered per semester and are required to attend at least eleven (11) of them.
 Failure to do so will result in a grade of NC and ineligibility to continue in the program.
 Lessons missed without at least 24 hours' notice to the consultant or without a dean's or physician's note will not be rescheduled.
-Instructors may establish further policies regarding the number of times students may reschedule without consequence, including its impact on grading (see Part H).
+Instructors may establish further policies regarding the number of times students may reschedule without consequence, including its impact on grading (see Part F).

 Grades are assigned by the division administrator on the basis of: